-For example, a monthly mean ozone data set (mixing ratios) on a horizontal 2x2deg. grid with a vertical resolution of 2 km covering multiple decades would be an extremely valuable tool for model validation, in particular if meta-data is provided like the error in each bin, a quality marker (maybe the number of cloud free measurements used), etc.
+For example, a monthly mean ozone data set (mixing ratios) on a horizontal 2x2deg, grid with a vertical resolution of 2 km covering multiple decades would be an extremely valuable tool for model validation, in particular if meta-data is provided like the error in each bin, a quality marker (maybe the number of cloud free measurements used), etc.

-It should be noted that the GCOS target requirements also refer to requirements for future (operational) observations.
-This URD however sets achievable user and data requirements for the ozone ECV and FCDRs derived from existing observations (and with known attributes) of the past 30 years, as well as future targets.
+GCOS requirements are technology aware though not limited to current observational capabilities.
+Target requirements ('Goal') might refer to desired requirements for future (operational) observations.
+This URD however sets achievable user and data requirements for the ozone ECV and FCDRs derived from existing observations (and with known attributes) of the past 30 years, as well as including the future targets.
+The translation of GCOS requirements to practical ozone ECV product requirements is discussed in Sections 4 to 6 of this URD.